katlynmurphy54/CSC496/README.md

-# CSC 496 Assignment for module 3.
+# CSC 496 Assignment for module 3 - module 9.
 This is the data text files for my GTA2, total domination, and raid shadow league game.
 <br />
 I honestly picked this game after a quick google search of free PC games considering I don't play any PC games although I would like to start.